ydirson/xcpng-bitbake-proto/README.md

 * pick most packages from Fedora 41
 * pick python packages from Fedora 40 (which has the same python interpreter version)

+#### filling those `*DEPENDS` variables

+Looking at the specfile with `grep` is the best way to identify build dependencies, looking at the generated RPMs's `Requires` fields is the best way to identify runtime ones.

+If any packages are missed for retrievial by one task, the next step one will error out and you will see in the task log what packages should be added to the previous task.
+E.g., if you miss a recipe in `DEPENDS` (used by the `do_collect_managed_builddeps` task, then the `do_fetch_upstream_builddeps` will try to find the relevant packages in Alma, and will fail (unless we're talking about a package that *also exists in Alma*, which adds yet another reason to avoid that situation).

 ## dev cheat sheet